TrellixVulnTeam/swahilipython_SCMU/Doc/howto/argparse.rst

    Sort entries alphabetically if none of -cftuvSUX nor --sort is specified.
    ...

-A few concepts we can learn from the four commands:
+A few concepts we can learn kutoka the four commands:

 * The :command:`ls` command is useful when run without any options at all.
 It defaults to displaying the contents of the current directory.